 The Pareto front derived from the NAS process provides a practical framework for model selection:

-\begin{itemize} \item \textbf{Interpretation and Analysis:} The front is analyzed to discern architectural trade-offs, allowing stakeholders to identify models with the desired balance between accuracy and efficiency. \item \textbf{Informed Selection:} Decision-makers can select models that align with specific performance expectations and operational constraints by examining the Pareto front. \item \textbf{Resource Allocation:} Models on the Pareto front inform resource allocation, directing investments toward architectures with the most favorable trade-offs. \end{itemize}
+\begin{itemize} \item \textit{Interpretation and Analysis:} The front is analyzed to discern architectural trade-offs, allowing stakeholders to identify models with the desired balance between accuracy and efficiency. \item \textit{Informed Selection:} Decision-makers can select models that align with specific performance expectations and operational constraints by examining the Pareto front. \item \textit{Resource Allocation:} Models on the Pareto front inform resource allocation, directing investments toward architectures with the most favorable trade-offs. \end{itemize}

-Algorithm \ref{alg:TransNAS-TSAD} provides a detailed procedure that encapsulates our approach within the Optuna framework using NSGA-II (\cite{deb_2002}) for the multi-objective optimization.
-This algorithm elucidates the sequential steps taken from initialization to final selection, highlighting the integration of the evolutionary search process with transformer-specific architecture and hyperparameter tuning.
+Algorithm \ref{alg:\frameworkname{}} provides a detailed procedure that encapsulates our approach within the Optuna framework using NSGA-II \cite{deb_2002} for the multi-objective optimization.
+This algorithm highlights, from initialization to final selection, the integration of the evolutionary search process with transformer-specific architecture and hyperparameter tuning.